GSA-TTS/FAC/docs/development.md

 ### Load SingleAuditChecklist fixtures

-You can also add fake fixture data for single audit checklists.
+You can also load fake fixture data for single audit checklists.
 There is a list of users in [`backend/users/fixtures/user_fixtures.py`](/backend/users/fixtures/user_fixtures.py) that will be created by default.
 If you are a new developer, you can add your